 In third grade, students begin to come into their own as scholars and citizens of the school.
-On stage, in class discussion, and playing in spaces like the garden that serves as third grade’s ‘back porch,” students find that they each have something unique to contribute to the school community.
+On stage, in class discussion, and playing in spaces like the courtyard that serves as third grade’s outdoor classroom, students find that they each have something unique to contribute to the school community.

 Gordon’s formal health and wellness curriculum begins in third grade, providing yet another connection between students' personal lives and their classroom work.

-Third grade is a big year for performing arts.
-Many students are eager to begin third grade because it is the first year when they can finally join the cast of the annual third and fourth grade musical, and every student in the grade begins participating in the weekly third and fourth grade chorus as a supplement to their weekly music class.
+Many students are eager to begin third grade because it is the first year when they can join the cast of the annual third and fourth grade musical.

 In third grade, students get to experience the beloved buddy program from the other side, returning to Early Childhood to serve as older buddies for Nursery and Preschool students on a series of activities throughout the year.